 If you work in a position where you often deal with customers, sexual harassment can become more complex.
-If a customer is making sexual comments and offensive remarks when visiting the establishment you work in, it is important you tell your supervisor.
-If management does not work to ensure you do not have to be subjected to the behavior, you likely have a sexual harassment claim.
+When a customer is making sexual comments and offensive remarks when visiting the establishment you work in, it is important you tell your supervisor.
+If management does not work to protect you from inappropriate behavior, you likely have a harassment claim.

-If however, your employer takes actions to remove the customer or work your schedule in a non-interfering manner to you, there is likely no more to be done, unless the harassment continues.
+However, if your employer takes action to remove the customer or change your schedule in a non-interfering manner to you, there is likely no more to do, unless the harassment continues.

-Independent contractors, vendors, consultants, etc. are all protected from harassment in the workplace they are currently providing a service to.
-If you experience sexual harassment while working for a company, it is important to report it to ensure it can be handled.
+Independent contractors, vendors, consultants, etc., are all protected from harassment in the workplace they are currently providing a service to.
+If you experience sexual harassment while working for a company, it is important to report it immediately.

-What actions should I take if I think I’m being sexually harassed at work?
+What actions should I take if I think I’m experiencing sexual harassment at work?

-If it is safe to do so, the first thing to do if you believe you are being sexually harassed at work is to tell the harasser to stop.
+If it is safe to do so, the first thing is to tell the harasser to stop.
 You then will need to follow employer protocol on sexual harassment reporting if the behavior continues.
-From there, you may be asked to participate in an investigation.
+From there, your employer will likely ask you to participate in an investigation.
 If you believe your employer has not done everything they can to remedy the situation, you can file a lawsuit against the company for allowing the behavior to continue.

 New York Sexual Harassment Attorneys: Brown Kwon & Lam

-Sexual harassment claims can be complicated and emotionally stressful for all parties involved.
+Harassment claims can be complicated and emotionally stressful for all parties involved.
 But that doesn’t mean you should just allow the behavior to continue.
 The New York sexual harassment attorneys of Brown Kwon & Lam will fight for you.
-Contact us today.